CoMMALab/commalab.github.io/_pages/join.md

 # Joining the CoMMA Lab

-We are always interested to hear from motivated undergradate and graduate researchers!
+We are always interested to hear from motivated undergraduate and graduate researchers!
 Please take a look at the [About page](/) and our [Research Areas](/projects) to see whether your background experiences, classwork, and interests align with the technical direction of the lab.

 While not strictly required, it is recommended that you have experience in: